Back to all posts

 After years of servicing water heaters across the area, we’ve developed a shortlist of anode rods we trust.
 These are the brands that effectively tackle corrosion and odor without failing prematurely.
 Whether you need a high-tech solution for a persistent sulfur smell or a durable, straightforward rod for hard water, these options have proven their worth.
 We recommend these brands to our clients because they offer reliable, long-lasting protection that keeps your water heater running efficiently and your water smelling fresh.

-Corro-Protec: For Long-Lasting Protection
+Corro-Protec: For Long-Term, Powered Protection

 If you’re looking for a modern, long-term fix, Corro-Protec is an excellent choice.
 This brand offers a powered anode rod that uses a small, safe electrical current to stop corrosion in its tracks.
 Unlike traditional rods that sacrifice themselves over time, this titanium rod doesn’t degrade, giving it a much longer lifespan.
 It’s particularly effective at eliminating the sulfur smell within 24 hours and reducing limescale buildup.
 This is an especially smart investment if you have a water softener, as softened water can sometimes speed up corrosion.

-Rheem: A Solid Aluminum-Zinc Choice
+Rheem: A Go-To for Aluminum-Zinc Rods

 Rheem is a trusted name in water heating, and their aluminum-zinc anode rod is a fantastic workhorse for well water systems.
 This type of rod is specifically designed to combat the two biggest issues: corrosion and odor.
 The aluminum provides durable protection against rust in water with high mineral content, while the zinc actively fights the sulfur-reducing bacteria that cause that unpleasant rotten egg smell.
 It’s a balanced and effective solution that offers reliable performance without the higher price tag of a powered rod.

 A.O.
-Smith: Reliable Standard Options
+Smith: Trusted for Standard Rods

 A.O.
 Smith is another industry leader that produces dependable parts for water heaters.
 Their aluminum anode rods are a significant step up from standard magnesium rods, especially for homes with well water.
 Aluminum is more resilient against the elements found in well water, meaning it does a better job fighting off rust and corrosion while lasting longer.
 If you’re looking for a straightforward, effective, and budget-friendly replacement, an A.O.
 Smith anode rod is a solid and reliable choice that will help maintain your water heater’s health and efficiency.